piurafunk/fun-earthed-arcana/Writerside/topics/Bard (Playtest 2).md

 You now regain all your expended uses of Bardic Inspiration when you finish a Short Rest or a Long Rest.

-In addition, if a creature rolls your Bardic Inspiration die and gets a 1 (after any rerolls you might have), that use of your Bardic Inspiration isn’t expended.
+In addition, if a creature rolls your Bardic Inspiration die and gets a 1 (after any rerolls you might have), that use of your Bardic Inspiration isn't expended.

 ### 8th Level: Feat